GP Acceleration

 A Gaussian process (GP) regression builds a surrogate energy surface on the fly from the force evaluations it has already computed.
 The GP predicts energies and forces at unseen configurations and flags where its own uncertainty is highest, so the saddle search spends its next electronic structure calculation where it matters most.
 Force evaluation counts drop by roughly an order of magnitude relative to the standard dimer method (Goswami et al. 2025).

-The implementation lives in the eOn saddle point search code, runs in plain Cartesian coordinates, and drops into any electronic structure code via eOn’s RPC potential interface.
+The implementation lives in the eOn saddle point search code, runs in plain Cartesian coordinates, and drops into any electronic structure code via eOn’s remote procedure call (RPC) potential interface.

 Adaptive pruning

 A GP’s cost to update grows cubically with the dataset size.
-On long runs the surrogate becomes the bottleneck before the DFT does.
+On long runs the surrogate becomes the bottleneck before the density functional theory (DFT) calculation does.
 We prune the training set using farthest-point sampling guided by the Earth Mover’s Distance - a permutation-invariant metric for structural similarity - and halve wall time with no loss of accuracy (Goswami and Jónsson 2025).
 The work ran as the cover feature in ChemPhysChem 1.

 Optimal Transport representation